Monitoring project progress allows you to track responses, manage participation, and ensure your 360-degree feedback project stays on schedule.

 If progress is slower than expected, you can:

-- Send reminders to non-responders
+- Schedule additional reminders to pending responders

 - Extend deadlines if necessary

-- Review participant assignments for accuracy
+- Review responder assignments for accuracy

-- Communicate directly with participants if needed
+- Communicate directly with responders if needed

 Active management helps improve completion rates and data quality.